yelamanchili-murali/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/introduction-self-guided.md

 PROJECT_CONNECTION_STRING="<your_project_connection_string>"
 ```

-## Manual Deployment
+## (optional) Manual Deployment

+If you have already completed the prior step and the `deploy.sh` script completed successfully, you can skip to the next section.

-If you prefer not to use the `deploy.sh` script, you can deploy the resources manually using the Azure AI Foundry studio as follows:
+Alternatively, if you prefer not to use the `deploy.sh` script you can deploy the resources manually using the Azure AI Foundry studio as follows:

 1. Visit `ai.azure.com` and sign into your account
 2. Click "+ Create project"